SAP-samples/cloud-extension-ecc-business-process/README.md

     - [S/4HANA Extension](https://github.com/SAP-samples/cloud-extension-ecc-business-process/blob/main/srv/service.js)???
 - Hybrid testing with Event Mesh [test](https://cap.cloud.sap/docs/advanced/hybrid-testing)
 - Includes a script for destination creation

+## Prerequisites

+To deploy the mock server application it's necessary to have a Node.js runtime.
+For the moment the application is ready to be deployed in Cloud Foundry environment only.
+Kyma/K8s is temporarily out of scope.

 ## Quick deploy in Cloud Foundry Environment